jamesmh/PersonalBlog/source/_posts/Practical-Coding-Patterns-For-Boss-Developers-Special-Case.md

 # Not Your Typical Design Patterns

-Everyone is talking about the typical design patterns found in the gang of four book [Design Patterns](https://amzn.to/2WP2P8w):
+Everyone is talking about the design patterns found in the famous gang of four book [Design Patterns](https://amzn.to/2WP2P8w):

 - Strategy
 - Builder